 Hill did a good job with a very small budget in Miami, and I guess the thinking is he could utilize the creative thinking he developed working for the Dollar General of Major League Baseball while enjoying a real budget.
 The Mets haven't really done a tremendous job of finding value in the marketplace, particularly when it comes to building organizational depth, so Hill's skills in that area could be useful.
 It's going to take some years before the farm system builds into a dependable pipeline of talent.
 In the meantime, talent is going to have to be mined from other places.

 Sandy Alderson didn't have a large market budget when he was GM of the Mets.
 He also didn't have a really great track record of finding value with his free agents signings, as Joel Sherman noted in the Post.
 I never blamed Alderson for everything that went wrong during his tenure, by that point I don't think anyone could have come in here and made much of a difference.
-The Wilpons with money to spend were a large enough obstacle to the Mets success, without money it was pretty hopeless.
-Still, if the Alderson regime did a better job of finding value with the money they did spend, things could have been at least a bit better.
+The Wilpons with money to spend was a large enough obstacle to the Mets' success, without money it was pretty hopeless.
+Still, if the Alderson regime did a better job of finding value with the money they spent, things could have been at least a bit better.

 That's basically why I'm not rooting for the original band to get back together again.
 J. P. Ricciardi can stay with the Giants as far as I'm concerned, and Paul DePodesta can stick with the Browns.
 As a group, they did a nice job improving scouting and development with the limited resources ownership handed them, but they fell short when it came to getting maximum value out of what they were given.